RyMaxim/ESPN-FF-Power-Rankings/README.md

-## ESPN Fantasy Football Power Rankings
+## ESPN Fantasy Football- Scholars and Gentlemen

 Currently using this module to do most of the heavy lifting: https://github.com/cwendt94/espn-api